 Why Google May Not Promote Default Reader View in Chrome?

 It’s obvious that Google may not promote this reader view as Apple does for Safari.

 - Google’s primary source of income is advertisement.
 If visitors remove the advertisements with reader view then it will have direct impact on Google’s revenue.

 - Chrome has +60% of market share in the browser market.
-Adding such a feature will have huge impact for Google.
+Adding such a feature will have huge impact for Google’s ad revenue.

-Even if Google implements this feature in future versions, it will for name shake like ad block feature.
+Even if Google implements this feature in future versions, it will be there for name shake like ad block feature.

 Alternate: Reader Mode Extension for Chrome